Colombia–Ecuador relations

 Colombia–Ecuador relations refers to the bilateral relations between the neighbouring Colombia and Ecuador.
 The present territory of both countries was part of the Spanish Empire from the sixteenth to nineteenth centuries.
 After the wars for independence against Spain led by Simón Bolívar, Ecuador, Colombia (then called New Granada), and Venezuela became part of the Republic of Gran Colombia in 1819.
-Gran Colombia struggled to hold itself together as a country, and after intense civil conflicts between political factions, the union fell apart in 1830.
+Both nations are members of the Community of Latin American and Caribbean States, Organization of Ibero-American States, and Organization of American States.

 History

 Present-day Colombia and Ecuador trace back established official diplomatic relations to December 8, 1832, with the signing of the Treaty of Pasto, in which both countries recognized each other as sovereign states.
 The Ecuadorian diplomatic mission in New Granada (Colombia) did not open until 1837.
-It wasn't until 1939 that Ecuador raised the diplomatic mission's status to an official Embassy.
+It wasn't until 1939 that Ecuador raised the diplomatic mission's status to an official embassy.
 Colombia did the same the following year in 1940.